Paolo Sammarco: Spezia

 On 9 August 2012 he joined Spezia Calcio.

 Frosinone

-On 21 January 2015 Sammarco was signed by Frosinone.
+On 21 January 2015, Sammarco was signed by Frosinone.
 He scored his first goal in Serie A for the club on 28 October 2015 in a 2–1 defeat of Carpi.

 Virtus Verona

-On 15 October 2019 he joined Serie C club Virtus Verona until the end of the season.
+On 15 October 2019, he joined Serie C club Virtus Verona until the end of the season.

 Serie D

-On 12 August 2020 he moved to Arzignano.
+On 12 August 2020, he moved to Arzignano.

 International career

-Sammarco was first capped for the Italy national under-21 football team in August 2005, against France, and was part of the final squad in the 2006 European Championship, making three appearances as a starter.
+Sammarco was first capped for the Italy national under-21 team in August 2005, against France, and was part of the final squad in the 2006 UEFA European Championship, making three appearances as a starter.

 Coaching career

+Ambrosiana

 On 23 November 2021, he was appointed caretaker manager by Serie D club Ambrosiana, after joining the club as an assistant coach in the summer of 2021.

+Hellas Verona

+On 3 February 2026, he was named interim manager of Serie A club Hellas Verona.
+He left his position at the end of the season following the relegation of the club to Serie B after seven seasons in the top flight.

+Lumezzane

+On 9 June 2026, Sammarco was announced as the new head coach of Serie C club Lumezzane, signing a one-year contract.